-While you're at it, confirm that the selector is in low resistance mode (about 1K Ohm) for the forward bias.
+While at it, confirm that the selector is in low resistance mode (about 1K Ohm) for the forward bias.
 Also, the reverse bias testing should be in a high resistance mode (100K Ohm).

 - Then, change the terminals of the Multimeter.
-That is the cathode to the red probe and anode to the black examination.
+That is the cathode to the red probe and the anode to the black examination.
 Hence, you'll have a reverse bias.

 2. Diode Mode

 On the other hand, the Diode Mode is a better testing mode because it depends on its features.
 This mode involves placing your diode in the forward bias.

 When this happens, the Multimeter measures the voltage drop across the diode.
 Hence, if your diode is healthy, it will let current move the forward bias and cause a voltage drop.

 - Once you find your diode's cathode and anode terminals, ensure that your Digital Multimeter is in diode checking mode.
 You can do this by turning the middle knob till it gets to the diode symbol.
 Interestingly, the Multimeter can offer a current of about 2mA between the test leads in this mode.